Thomas Joseph Brosnahan

 The Most Reverend Thomas Joseph Brosnahan, Archbishop Emeritus, C.S.Sp.
 (30 March 1905 – 26 January 1996) was Archbishop of Freetown and Bo in Sierra Leone.

 Early life

 Born in Whitegate, Ireland, on 30 March 1905.
-He was educated in Rockwell College, Co.
-Tipperary.
+He was educated in Rockwell College, County Tipperary.
 He played hurling for the school senior team.
 He entered Holy Ghost Missionary College, Kimmage Manor, Dublin to study for the Holy Ghost Fathers, and studied in Blackrock College.

 Ministry

 He entered the Holy Ghost Fathers and his ordination took place on 16 June 1929.
 His ministry in east Nigeria began in 1933, where he remained for 20 years.

 Bishop of Freetown and Bo

 He arrived in Freetown in 1953 to succeed Archbishop Ambrose Kelly, who had died the previous year.
 He was appointed Bishop of Freetown and Bo and began his ministry in Sierra Leone.
 The main focus of his work was education and he made tremendous progress in this area.
 He founded Christ the King College in Bo in the year of his arrival.
 On 9 April 1961, he performed the first ordination of a diocesan priest, Joseph Ganda, at the Immaculate Heart Church in Bo.
 He was a council father in Sessions 1 to 4 of the Second Vatican Council.